city

 JUVÉDERM® Vollure XC

 Next in the Juvederm filler variety is Vollure.
 You can think of it as the middle child of the Juvederm family as it is a mixture of spreadable yet durable products.
-It allows for natural facial expressions after the injection has been made, making it ideal for targeting nasolabial folds and marionette lines.
+It allows for natural facial expressions after the injection has been made, making it ideal for targeting nasolabial folds, marionette lines, and other deep wrinkles.
 Those looking to fill in moderate wrinkles and to give the lower portion of their face a refresh often opt for Vollure XC.
 This is one of the longest-lasting hyaluronic filler types on the market with patients noticing results for up to 18 months following the injection.

 JUVÉDERM® Voluma XC

-Voluma is the strongest and thickest variety in the Juvederm family and it is ideal for treating deeper injections into the cheeks.
-If you have noticed that you’re losing volume in your face, consider Voluma XC as a solution.
-Juvederm cheek filler injections such as Voluma XC can last for up to two years and there is no downtime after the procedure.
+Voluma is the strongest and thickest variety in the Juvederm family and it’s ideal for treating deeper injections into the cheeks.
+If you’ve noticed that you’re losing volume in your face, consider Voluma XC as a solution to smooth deep wrinkles.
+Juvederm cheek filler injections such as Voluma XC can last for up to two years and there’s no downtime after the procedure.

 How Do Facial Fillers Work?

-As we previously mentioned, the main ingredient in dermal fillers such as Juvederm is hyaluronic acid, sugar in the body that helps provide moisture, volume, and elasticity.
+As we previously mentioned, the main ingredient in dermal fillers such as Juvederm is hyaluronic acid which is sugar in the body that helps provide moisture, volume, and elasticity.
 With time and the natural aging process, the skin loses its volume which makes underlying wrinkles more likely to appear.

 HA, as soon as injected, acts like a sponge and attracts water to the skin.
 The results are plump, full skin that looks refreshed.